SShojaie/Suicide_rate/README.md

 ### Happiness Index Across the Globe

-Click below image to be directed to the html file for download and view a more interactive visualization:
+Click below image to be directed to the html file for download and to view an interactive version of the globe:

 <div align="center">